class StringLengthComparator {

 3. Use one of a set of strategy objects that you have predefined in a utility class.
 Such a utility class contains a number of inner classes and public static final instances of these.
 The inner classes can be anonymous.
 If they are named, they can be made private because the users are only interested in instances, not the classes themselves.
 The inner classes need to be named if they are to implement more than

-such a pattern is the Comparator instance CASE_INSENSITIVE_ORDER
+.)
+An example ofsuch a pattern is the Comparator instance

 exported by the String class.